PostgreSQL-Vietnam/pgtranslation/README.md

 # pgtranslation
-A PostgreSQL message translations for Vietnamese.
+A PostgreSQL messages translation for Vietnamese.